Package 'mirai'

 local / remote daemons may be set with a host URL and specifying ‘.compute’ as ‘remote’, which creates a new compute profile.
 Subsequent mirai calls may then be sent for local computation by not specifying the ‘.compute’ argument, or for remote computation to connected daemons by specifying the ‘.compute’ argument as ‘remote’.

 cpu / gpu some tasks may require access to different types of daemon, such as those with GPUs.
-In this case, daemons() may be called twice to set up host URLs for CPU-only daemons and for those with GPUs, specifying the ‘.compute’ argument as ‘cpu’ and ‘gpu’ respectively.
+In this case, daemons() may be called to set up host URLs for CPU-only daemons and for those with GPUs, specifying the ‘.compute’ argument as ‘cpu’ and ‘gpu’ respectively.
 By supplying the ‘.compute’ argument to subsequent mirai calls, tasks may be sent to either ‘cpu’ or ‘gpu’ daemons as appropriate.

 Note: further actions such as resetting daemons via daemons(0) should be carried out with the desired ‘.compute’ argument specified.